One of the most common classes of Scottish surnames is the patronymic

 Early Notables of the Bisat family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Bisat Notables in all our PDF Extended History products and printed products wherever possible.
+, and a descendant by a previous marriage of Sir Thomas Bisset...
+Another 45 words (3 lines of text) are included under the topic Early Bisat Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bisat family to Ireland